Understanding Your Hormones

 How Diet Impacts Hormone Balance

-In a world where our food does not have the nutrients it used to, we believe that microgreens are one of the best ways to support dense nutrition in our diet.
+In a world where our food does not have the nutrient-rich content it had at one time, we believe that microgreens are one of the best ways to support dense nutrition in our diet.
 With up to 40 times the nutrients of mature plants, microgreens deliver vitamins A, C, E, and phytonutrients.
+[2]

 Minerals